rahulprdp/rahulprdp/README.md

 - 👋 Hi, I’m @rahulprdp
-- 👀 I’m interested in Fullstack Development
+- 👀 I’m into Fullstack Development
-- 🌱 I’m currently learning Angular and JavaScript
+- 🌱 I’m currently working on Angular and TypeScript
 - 💞️ I’m looking to collaborate on Full stack Projects.
 - 📫 rahulprdp17@gmail.com